byronlong99/embedded-sql-tester/README.md

 }
 ```

-1. Create an ormlite poco for the employee table.
+*.
+Create an Ormlite POCO for the employee table.

 ```csharp
 [Schema("Personnel")]